fabmartins/ngMaterialToast/README.md

 $ npm start

 ## About
-This is a small AngularJS Toast Module was developed as a request from a travel c.
+This is a small AngularJS Module which implements a toast using the Google Material Design Guidelines.